-4 Safety Tips for Using Your Overhead Conveyor
+4 Safety Tips for Using an Overhead Conveyor

-Believe it or not, there’s a major downside to having a piece of machinery, like your overhead conveyor system, that works reliably day in and day out, every year for decades.
-That absolutely reliable operation can mean you don’t pay as much attention to system, letting it become a bit of an afterthought, even though you rely on it every day.
+Believe it or not, there’s a major downside to having a piece of machinery.
+Like your overhead conveyor system, that works reliably day in and day out, every year for decades.
+That absolutely reliable operation can mean you don’t pay as much attention to the system.
+Letting it become a bit of an afterthought, even though you rely on it every day.

-As an afterthought, some of the best practices for sussing your conveyor safely can be lost when there’s no need to practice them.
-Unfortunately that can lead to an accident that could have been easily avoided.
+As an afterthought, some of the best practices for using your conveyor safely can be lost when there’s no need to practice them.
+Unfortunately, that can lead to an accident that could have been easily avoided.

 1. It’s Overhead, so Protect your Head